danzkigg/epg-data/README.md

 - **Developers**: Integrate EPG data into TV guide applications, media center software, or IPTV solutions.
 - **Researchers**: Analyze broadcasting patterns and trends across TV channels in Portugal, France, and the US.
 - **Enthusiasts**: Explore television programming schedules for personal use or hobbyist projects.

+## Requesting Additional Countries:
+- **Requests Welcome**: If you require EPG data for countries not currently included, please open an issue on GitHub.

 ## Disclaimer:
 This repository is not affiliated with any television network or broadcasting organization.
 EPG data may be subject to changes by broadcasters; use caution when relying on real-time scheduling information.
 If you encounter any problems submit an issue.